Switch/Case Statement Syntax

 Where

-• switch - Configure the field on which to apply the filter defined by the CASE statements that follow.
+• switch - Configure the field on which to apply the filter defined by the case statements that follow.

 • [device.adapters_data.active_directory_adapter.hostname]